-The name of the society is the Danish Management Society (“the Society”).
-The registered office of the Company is situated in the municipality of Gentofte.
+The name of the society is the Danish Management Society.
+The registered office is in the City of Copenhagen.

-The Society strives to inspire the debate in the individual groups to encompass not only issues involving corporate management, but all social issues as seen in relation to the leadership and management function.
+The Society seeks to inspire debate in the individual groups to not only encompass issues relating to corporate management, but all social issues as seen in relation to the leadership and management function.

-The Society has the special purpose of helping executives to acquire the greatest possible understanding of the content of the management function and its inherent duties and the ensuing special responsibility that executives hold as citizens of Danish society.
+The Society has the particular purpose of helping executives to acquire the greatest possible understanding of the content of the management function and its inherent duties and the ensuing special responsibility that executives have as members of Danish society.

-The Society participates in national and international organizations to the extent deemed desirable and communicates the experience gained and information obtained to its members and any other interested groups.
+The Society participates in national and international organisations to the extent deemed desirable and communicates lessons learned and information obtained to its members and to any other interested groups.

-The Society does not carry on activities for profit, has no political objectives and does not represent the private interests of any member and it complies with applicable law at all times.
-The Society’s income and assets in their entirety shall be devoted to promoting the Society’s objects.
+The Society is not a profit-making enterprise, it has no political objectives, it does not represent the special interests of any member and it complies with applicable law at all times.
+The Society’s income and assets in their entirety shall be devoted to promoting the Society’s purpose.

 Section 3 – Membership

-Membership is open to active executives in commerce, industry and service trades, as well as executives in a profession, public administration, institutions, organisations, research and education.
-In addition, key executives playing an active role in the public opinion formation process are eligible for membership.
+Membership is open to executives active in commerce, industry and service trades, as well as executives in a profession, public administration, institutions, organisations, research and education.
+Furthermore, key executives playing an active role in the shaping of public opinion are eligible for membership.

-An executive is defined as a person taking part in a company’s top-level decision-making process.
-In addition to members of executive boards and boards of directors, membership is open to functional executives in major companies.
+An executive is defined as an individual who takes part in an undertaking’s executive, overarching decision-making process.
+In addition to members of executive boards and boards of directors, membership is open to functional executives in major undertakings.

-Generally, the admission criteria are the same for the Society and the Groups.
+In general, the same admission criteria apply to both the Society and the groups.

 c.
 Resignation from membership

-Members may resign their membership subject to three months’ notice to expire at the close of a financial year.
+Members may resign their membership subject to three months’ notice effective at the end of a financial year.

 d.
 Membership fee

-The membership fee will be determined by the general meeting for one year at a time.
+The membership fee is set by the general meeting for one year at a time.

 e.
 Members in arrears

-A member may be expelled when consideration for the objects of the Society and its reputation renders it necessary.
+A member may be expelled when consideration of the Society’s purpose and its reputation renders this necessary.
 A member may only be expelled if the appropriate resolution is adopted at a general meeting.
-The proposed resolution may be put forward by the Governing Board or by members filing a written reasoned request with the Governing Board to this effect, provided that this request is backed by at least ten (10) members.
+A proposal to this effect may be submitted by the board or by members filing a reasoned written request with the Governing Board to this effect, provided that this request is backed by at least ten (10) members.

-Before the resolution is submitted to the general meeting, the Governing Board must notify the person in question of the proposed resolution, whether in writing or through negotiations, together with the reasons for making such proposal, and request him/her to submit a written statement to the Governing Board regarding the matter.
+Before the resolution is submitted to the general meeting, the Governing Board is responsible for notifying the person in question of the resolution, either in writing or in person, together with the reason for the resolution, and inviting him/her to submit a written statement to the Governing Board regarding the matter.

-Having done so, if the Governing Board then finds it necessary to submit the proposal to the general meeting for decision, a general meeting shall be convened without undue delay, subject to the ordinary term of notice, and a vote shall be taken on the proposed resolution at the general meeting in accordance with the ordinary rules of procedure.
+Having done so, if the Governing Board finds it necessary to submit the proposal to the general meeting for a decision, a general meeting shall be convened without undue delay, subject to the ordinary term of notice, and a vote shall be taken on the proposed resolution at the general meeting pursuant to the ordinary rules of procedure.

 The member in question shall be entitled to be present and take part in the proceedings and the voting.